 Jim Rogers made a fortune and realized it was enough

 Jim Rogers was one of the best investors of his time.
 He and Soros delivered astounding returns in the 1970s by making focused investments that paid off spectacularly.
-He made enough money during that time that he'd never have to work again.
+He made enough money during that time to never have to work again.

 What is Jim Rogers' net worth?